tdwg/mids/README.md

 - Contacting the Conveners and/or signing up to the [task group mailing list](http://lists.tdwg.org/mailman/listinfo/tdwg-mids).

 - Participating in the meetings.
-The timing of these are currently weekly on Thursdays at 14:00 UTC.
+The timing of these is currently weekly on Thursdays at 14:00 UTC.
 Contact the Conveners for more information.

-- Watching this github repository.
+- Watching this GitHub repository.
 Submitting or commenting on an issue.

-- Using and evaluating the the specification as it emerges and providing feedback e.g., by submitting an issue or suggesting a new need.
+- Using and evaluating the specification as it emerges and providing feedback, e.g., by submitting an issue or suggesting a new need.

 ## Members